 - On-Page SEO -- This is SEO that has to do with the actual content that is on your website pages.
 The good news: this is content that you can influence.
 This is how good, how bad, how exciting, how mediocre, how thought-provoking, or how helpful your educational content is that actually appears on your website pages.
 If we're talking about text-based content, on-page SEO includes the actual words, the copywriting.
 If we're talking about multimedia content, on-page SEO takes into account how good your videos are, how valuable your podcasts are, and how powerful your webinars are.
 If you're a thought leader in your space and you're sharing helpful educational content that your buyer personas find useful most of the time, you’re likely already halfway to doing a good job with on-page SEO.
 So on-page SEO is all about content.
-Now, there are certain elements on the page that still have to be optimized: the Title tag, meta description, H1 tag, choosing good filenames for both the website pages and the images that appear on the website pages, and Alt Text that’s text associated with images.
+Now, certain elements on the page still have to be optimized: the Title tag, meta description, H1 tag, choosing good filenames for both the website pages and the images that appear on the website pages, and Alt Text that’s text associated with images.
 There are a half dozen different areas that you want to worry about.
 But for the most part, on-page SEO is about the quality of your content and how well you optimize that content.
 And yes on-page SEO is important, but unfortunately, the majority of your success with search engine optimization isn't determined by on-page factors that you can control.

 - Off-Page SEO -- The majority of your success with search engine optimization -- with getting found by the right people, in the right places, at the right time, and in the right context -- has to do with off-page SEO.
 Off-page SEO is all the factors that are essentially votes or links from other websites.
 It’s all about the earned links, the earned votes, that your website accrues from relevant, authoritative websites.
 Off-page SEO is largely believed to be the majority of what influences your website's ability to rank for the topics, for the keywords, that you want to rank for.
 In other words, you can stand on your nose and create fantastic content.
 And yes that's important.
 But at the end of the day, it's even more important when Google and Microsoft evaluate where your website ranks as one of the potentially 10 best pieces of content on a particular topic, it's going to take into account the quality and the quantity of the links -- not only into your website in general -- but into specific pages.
 So off-page SEO considers the relevance of that website and that content to your website and the content that's actually being linked to.